 We take a train to the Nollerndorfplatz gay district next – the “gateway of creativity in Europe” according to David Bowie, who once lived here, naming the period as his most important creatively.
 We drop into the dimly lit El Dorado, the city’s first gay bar, for a warming drink, before wandering by the former home of Christopher Isherwood , author of The Berlin Stories (which inspired the film and musical Cabaret), and a low-cost housing project built around a colossal concrete air raid shelter that features painted satellite dishes, another art project.

 Next, we take a look at the enormous astronaut mural by Viktor Ash, on our way to the lively Turkish market where we take in the atmosphere and grab some snacks before heading to our last stop, Dr Eckstuck art café, known as the Sistine Chapel of street art.

 At 4.5 hours long the tour isn’t short, and it’s jam-packed with so much historical detail that it could be a little overwhelming if you don’t have any knowledge of Berlin’s cultural history.
 But like the terrific street art we’ve seen it’s the little details that makes this more than just a stroll through some of Berlin’s most fascinating areas.

 Alternative Tours also offers a walking tour focused on street art with a practical stencilling workshop that sounds like fun.

-Getting there & around: try Flighthub to find cheap flights to Berlin.
+Try Flighthub to find cheap flights to Berlin.
 From the airports to the centre, you have a choice between airport express trains and buses.
 Once there, the Berlin underground or U-Bahn and S-Bahn are all you need for getting around the city.